OneNonly-God/Notifier/README.md

-# Notifier — A Notes Application
+# Notifier — A Text Editor Application

-A lightweight, dockable, cross-platform notes application built with **C++**, **Dear ImGui (docking branch)**, and **GLFW/OpenGL**.
-Designed for fast note-taking, searching, and quick editing.
-This repository contains the core app (Notifier v1.0), with a polished UI, keyboard shortcuts, dockable panels, and persistent layout and notes storage.
+A lightweight, dockable, cross-platform editor application built with **C++**, **Dear ImGui (docking branch)**, and **GLFW/OpenGL**.
+Designed for quick editing.
+This repository contains the core app (Notifier v1.0), with a polished UI, keyboard shortcuts, dockable panels, and persistent layout.

 I suggest you to overwrite the imgui.ini layout file in your own build directory with the layout provided in the resources directory if docking is weird for you **(This is optional)**.